 Our large and diverse client base includes many of the most recognizable companies and brands throughout the world.
 Our holding company structure allows us to maintain a diversified client base across and within a full range of industry sectors.
-In the aggregate, our top ten clients based on revenue before billable expenses accounted for approximately 20% of revenue before billable expenses in 2022 and 2021.
-Our largest client accounted for approximately 4% and 3% of revenue before billable expenses in 2022 and 2021, respectively.
-Based on revenue before billable expenses for the year ended December 31, 2022, our largest client sectors (in alphabetical order) were financial services, healthcare, and technology and telecom.
+In the aggregate, our top ten clients based on revenue before billable expenses accounted for approximately 20% of revenue before billable expenses in 2023 and 2022.
+Our largest client accounted for approximately 4% of revenue before billable expenses in 2023 and 2022.
+Based on revenue before billable expenses for the year ended December 31, 2023, our largest client sectors (in alphabetical order) were financial services, healthcare, and technology and telecom.
 We represent several different clients, brands or divisions within each of these sectors in a number of geographic markets, as well as provide services across multiple advertising and marketing disciplines, in each case through more than one of our agency brands.
 Representation of a client rarely means that we handle advertising for all brands or product lines of the client in all geographical locations.
 Any client may transfer its business from one of our agencies to another one of our agencies or to a competing agency, and a client may change its marketing budget at any time.

 We operate in a highly competitive advertising and marketing communications industry.
 Our operating companies compete against other large multinational advertising and marketing communications companies as well as numerous independent and niche agencies and new forms of market participants to win new clients and maintain existing client relationships.
+See Item 1A, Risk Factors - We operate in a highly competitive industry.